 Autism interferes with the normal development of the brain in the areas of reasoning, social interaction and communication skills.
 Children and adults with autism typically have deficiencies in verbal and non-verbal communication, social interactions and leisure or play activities.
 The disorder makes it hard for them to communicate with others and relate to the outside world.
 They may exhibit repeated body movements (hand flapping, rocking, etc.), have unusual responses to people or attachments to objects and resist changes in routines.
 In some cases, aggressive and/or self-injurious behavior may occur.

 Autism is four to five times more prevalent in boys than girls and knows no racial, ethnic or social boundaries.
 Family income, lifestyle and level of education do not affect the chance of occurrence.
-It is conservatively estimated that nearly 3.5 million people in the United States (approximately 53,000 people in South Carolina) have some form of autism.
+It is conservatively estimated that more than 4 million people in the United States (almost 70,000 people in South Carolina) have some form of autism.
 Its prevalence rate now places it as the third most common developmental disability – more common than Down syndrome.
 Yet the majority of the public, including some professionals in the medical, educational and vocational fields, are still unaware of how autism affects behavior.
 Progress is being made in developing more effective teaching methods and other interventions for people

 The South Carolina Autism Society is a 501(c)(3) organization, and a registered charity in the state of South Carolina.
 Almost 90% of total expenses go to program services.
 Click here for more information.